ramees-kr/packet-guide.com/projects/02_dhcp_log_parser/README.md

 ## 🛠 Tech Stack

 - Python 3.x
-- Regular Expressions (re module)
+- Regular Expressions (re module) or JSON parsing (for Kea)
-- argparse or Click for CLI
+- `argparse` or `Click` for CLI
-- Optional: pandas or csv for output
+- Optional: `pandas` or `csv` for output
-- Sample logs from dnsmasq or ISC DHCP
+- Sample logs from Kea DHCP or dnsmasq

 ---

 ## 🎯 Goals

-- Learn DHCP lease formats and log patterns
+- Learn DHCP lease formats and log patterns (especially for Kea)
 - Practice reading & parsing real logs
 - Track IP usage and host activity over time
 - Prepare for building alerting/monitoring on top of log events